rust-qualification/rust-specification/expressions/operator-expressions/comparison-expressions/comparison-expressions.md

         LeftOperand != RightOperand

 ### Description
+A bit expression computes a value by comparing two operands.

 ### Legality Rules

 Used with primitive types.
+The same types, not even integer with float, or i64 and i32. with chars, we compare are compared lexicographically (alphabetical order for letters) with strings, are compared lexicographically, character by character with numbers, just compare them with bools, just compare based on the table true is considered greater than false.

+Used also with tuples, structs, arrays. vectors

+pointers, references only with equality

 Parentheses are required when chaining comparison operators.
 For example, the expression a == b == c is invalid and may be written as (a == b) == c.